Why Trump can break his promises and still win

 keeps their attention on the misdeeds of domestic opponents, or the country's annexation of sovereign territory abroad, they are willing to forgive it all to celebrate their heroic leader.

 This suggests there is a domestic as well as an international dimension to Trump's evident admiration for Putin.
-If he really does nominate Rex Tillerson as secretary of state
+Now that he has nominated Rex Tillerson as secretary of state

-— a man who was awarded a medal for being a "friend of Russia" by none other than Vladimir Putin — it would signal a radical shift in American foreign policy, with disastrous consequences everywhere from Central Europe to the Middle East.
-But it would also be one more sign that Trump intends to emulate a core aspect of Putin's domestic playbook: Keep the rich loyal by allowing them to enrich themselves with impunity.
+— a man who was awarded a medal for being a "friend of Russia" by none other than Vladimir Putin — it signals a radical shift in American foreign policy, with disastrous consequences everywhere from Central Europe to the Middle East.
+But it is also one more sign that Trump intends to emulate a core aspect of Putin's domestic playbook: Keep the rich loyal by allowing them to enrich themselves with impunity.
 Keep everyone else in line by playing on their fears.